nbloomf/shell.struct/README.md

 * `zstack peek`: write top item of default stack to stdout (do not remove).
 * `zstack print`: write entire default stack to stdout.

 ...or with several different named stacks.
+(The default stack is really just a named stack named `stack`.)
 Pushing to a named stack creates it automagically.

 * `zstack FOO push "hello"`: push the string "hello" (without quotes) onto the stack named FOO.
 * `zstack FOO push`: etc